yslan/nek-utils/machines_list/README.md

 # Machines List

-My collection of the toys with the configuration/instruction/doc for running Nek5000/NekRS, including scripts, modules and shortcuts.
+My collection of the toys with the configuration/instruction/doc for running Nek5000/NekRS, including modules list, submit scripts, and shortcuts.

 Disclaimer:
-- Using scripts from a stranger is dangerous.
-Use them at your own risk.
+- Using scripts from a stranger is dangerous. **Use them at your own risk!**
 - This is, and will always be, under construction.
   Those scripts might be out-dated.
 However, it should still work with minimal adjustment unless the machine has gone through a big upgrade.
   Please feel free contact me for any issues or if you find new changes.

 - This is simply a note for special machines, NOT a general guide to build NekRS.
+  Please don't simply copy whatever in the code blocks to terminal.

-Credits to all developers and users who built, modified, fixed, refined, debugged, and used those scripts.
+Credits to all developers and users who built, modified, refined, debugged, fixed, and used those scripts.

 ### Naming rules (if present...)